-- 3. Remove the cable tie securing the overboard discharge seacock. - 4.
-Open the discharge seacock by pulling the handle to the vertical position. - Switch ON the WASTE PUMPOUT breaker on the DC distribution panel (located in the head compartment electrical cabinet).
+- 4. Open the discharge seacock by pulling the handle to the vertical position. - Switch ON the WASTE PUMPOUT breaker on the DC distribution panel (located in the cabin electrical cabinet).
 Allow the discharge pump to run until the waste tank is empty.
 The sound of the pump's motor load and speed will change when the tank becomes empty.
 Note: Should the pump not activate, check to see that the seacock is in the OPEN position and that the WASTE deck plate cover is tightened securely.
-If not, the discharge system will not operate properly.

-- 6. When the tank is empty, switch OFF the WASTE PUMPOUT breaker. - Close the overboard discharge seacock by pushing the handle to the horizontal position, and secure it.
+If not, the discharge system will not operate properly. - 6.
+When the tank is empty, switch OFF the WASTE PUMPOUT breaker. - Close the overboard discharge seacock by pushing the handle to the horizontal position, and secure it.
 The overboard discharge seacock MUST be closed to prevent water from being forced back into the system.